ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

 # Containerized apps with Ingress
 {: #kube-auth}

-You can consistently enforce policy-driven security by using the Ingress networking capability in {{site.data.keyword.containerlong}} or {{site.data.keyword.openshiftshort}}.
+With {{site.data.keyword.appid_full}}, you can consistently enforce policy-driven security by using the Ingress networking capability in {{site.data.keyword.containerlong}} or {{site.data.keyword.openshiftshort}}.
 With this approach, you can enable authorization and authentication for all of the applications in your cluster at the same time, without ever changing your app code!
 {: shortdesc}

 Check out the following diagram to see the authentication flow.